MEDIABLOCKAI/docs/tutorials/wallet-tutorials/mew-tutorial.md

 Double check all the details, click **“Confirm and Send”** and wait for your transaction to be confirmed on-chain.

-We hope this tutorial helped you to use MEW and send/receive **CMN**.
+We hope this tutorial helped you to use MEW and send/receive **MBC**.
 Until next time friends!